 The debt recovery process usually consists in two phases:

-a legal procedure when the debtor is enforced to pay the debt through a court’s decision.
+•a legal procedure when the debtor is enforced to pay the debt through a court’s decision.
+Commercial disputes are handled along other civil cases by the district court as there are no specialized courts in the country.

 The amicable procedure in Norway